 - Take a coffee break, preferably with a colleague.
 He or she may become one of your best friends.

 - Don’t be that person who takes the last drop of coffee and doesn’t put another pot on for everyone else.
-(Use this as a metaphor for any communal resource.)
+(Use this as a metaphor for life.)

 - Ask to “shadow” someone at work whom you admire.